 When protected data resides on a file server, obvious leading indicators of a breach will exist.
 By watching the access and usage of protected data on file servers, it’s possible to detect a data breach based on unusual activity.
 Examples include:

-FileAudit allows you to give proper attention to what may equate to a data breach AND allows you to take action immediately.
+FileAudit allows you to give proper attention to potential data breach indicators AND allows you to take action immediately to stop threats.

 A script can be created and run (for example to shut down a machine or logoff a user), whenever a specific alert is triggered.

-For more information on how to identify unusual file activity and impede data breaches read the whitepaper The role of File Auditing to Spot and Stop a Data Breach.
+For more information on how to identify unusual file activity and impede data breaches read how file auditing helps spot and stop a data breach.

 3. Use powerful filtering capabilities to improve your audit